Arkmere/FDMS/STATE.md

 # STATE.md — Vectair Flite

-Last updated: 2026-05-13 (Europe/London, rev 7 — DP-04 package.json identity and Tauri scripts)
+Last updated: 2026-05-13 (Europe/London, rev 8 — DP-05 README desktop rewrite and STATE consolidation)

 This file is the shared source of truth for the Vectair Flite Manager–Worker workflow.